Seattle Schools with MBA Degrees

 - Students who are interested in the largest institution with the most academic options should look at the University of Washington - Seattle.
 Located roughly five miles from downtown Seattle, the university offers five different MBA programs through the Foster School of Business.

 - Seattle University, a Jesuit Catholic university that was established in 1891, is situated only about a mile from the center of the city.
-It offers four full-time or part-time MBA and specialty programs.
+It offers three full-time or part-time MBA and specialty programs.

 - Located around four miles from the city's downtown area, Seattle Pacific University is a Christian institution offering a part-time MBA program where classes meet one evening a week.